djcp/rbi3status/README.md

 # rbi3status

-A ruby implementation of the i3statusbar protocol
+A ruby implementation of the i3 input bar protocol

+## Getting Starte

 ## License